Nickel Plate Trail

 Project Renderings & Construction Photos

 Pedestrians and cyclists on the trail will enter the tunnel from North Street and South Street (South Street entrance shown below).
-Currently, crews are completing construction of the retaining walls approaching the tunnel.
-In the aerial photo, you can begin to see the terraced planters taking shape on the eastern wall (right side of the tunnel approach) is designed to make the trail feel open and inviting as you approach the tunnel.
+Consistent with NPT Master Plan, the terraced wall to the east (right side of the tunnel approach) is designed to make the trail feel open and inviting as you approach the tunnel.
 Consistent with NPT Master Plan, the terraced wall is designed to make the trail feel open and inviting as you approach the tunnel.
 In the rendering, the planned hotel is shown just east of the trail(right side of the rendering).

 A pedestrian bridge above the tunnel exit on the north side of 116th Street will connect the existing train platform to the new Nickel Plate Station plaza, which is currently under construction behind the former Nickel Plate Bar & Grill restaurant.
 In this area, the sidewalk on the north side of 116th Street has been and will continue to be narrow due to the proximity of the restaurant.
 In addition to offering plaza space for gatherings and community events, the bridge will provide an important east-west connection through the Nickle Plate District off 116th Street.
 To the east (right side of picture) in both renderings, the new Nickel Plate Station project is shown.
 Nearly two years in advance, the City and the developer coordinated efforts to utilize the west foundation wall of that project as the east retaining wall for the trail in this area.
 The renderings also show large porch-like swings under the train platform, which are planned for future phases of improvements in this section of the trail.

 Stay Up To Date